LSDcircuits/PICO_LSD/README.md

 - Time sensitive PWM signaling for real time operation such as for drone ESC's or controlling stepper drivers.
 - To add extra PWM outputs, the RP2040 has 16 PWM out pins, adding these puts it to 24.

-2. 7789_LSD c
+2. SSD1306_LSD

-his file contains libraries used to drive LCD screens which use the S7789 driver for graphics, its used to present characters and can be useful to monior readings from a device, (working on a UI lib next).
+his file contains libraries used to drive LCD screens which use the SSD1306 driver for graphics, its used to present characters and can be useful to monior readings from a device, (working on a UI lib next).

 3. lsm6s3_lsd c